Related terms: ischemia, restricted blood flow

 The following tests can be used to diagnose silent ischemia:

-- An exercise stress test can show blood flow through your coronary arteries in response to exercise, usually walking on a treadmill.
+- An exercise stress test can show blood flow through your coronary arteries in response to exercise.

-- Holter monitoring records your heart rate and rhythm over a 24-hour period (or longer).
-You wear a recording device (the Holter monitor), which is connected to disks on your chest.
-Doctors can then look at the printout of the recording to find out if you have had episodes of silent ischemia while you were wearing the Holter monitor.
+- Holter monitoring records your heart rate and rhythm over a 24-hour period (or longer) so doctors can see if you have had episodes of silent ischemia.

 How is ischemia treated?